espressif/esp-idf/docs/en/api-reference/system/esp_timer.rst

 Hardware timers are free from both of the limitations, but often they are less convenient to use.
 For example, application components may need timer events to fire at certain times in the future, but the hardware timer only contains one "compare" value used for interrupt generation.
 This means that some facility needs to be built on top of the hardware timer to manage the list of pending events can dispatch the callbacks for these events as corresponding hardware interrupts happen.

+An interrupt level of the handler depends on the :ref:`CONFIG_ESP_TIMER_INTERRUPT_LEVEL` option.
+It allows to set this: 1, 2 or 3 level (by default 1).
+Raising the level, the interrupt handler can reduce the timer processing delay.

 ``esp_timer`` set of APIs provides one-shot and periodic timers, microsecond time resolution, and 64-bit range.

 Internally, ``esp_timer`` uses a 64-bit hardware timer :ref:`CONFIG_ESP_TIMER_IMPL`: